souazu/SpringMicroservices1/SpringMicroservices2.md

 - Add the annotation - @EnableCircuitBreaker to the application class.
 - Add @HystrixCommand to methods that need circuit breakers
 - Configure Hystrix behaviour

+How does Hystrix work?
+Imagine an API class and a method in that class.
+Imagine this method is annotated with @HystrixCommand.
+When this happens, the API class is covered with a proxy class.
+This proxy class will contain the circuit breaker logic.
+So, when a request is taking time, the fallback method is invoked by this wrapper class.